 The journey will take place in different locations enabling different scales and perspectives of the Amazon rainforest.
 Program will be developed near the city of Manaus, exploring ecological reserves and visiting forest zones impacted by the Anthropocene.

 Walking trails to forest reserves under the administration of LABVERDE partners.

 A regional Boat providing access to coastal communities and aquatic ecosystems.

 Participants will be lodged at the boat and at the research rainforest headquarters

 IN THE EXPANDED FIELD OF THE FOREST, ONE MUST COMPREHEND THE LANDSCAPE AS A PRODUCT OF INTERACTIONS AND EXCHANGES OF ENERGY BETWEEN BEINGS AND PHENOMENA

 Adolpho Ducke Reserve Trails

 * Phenomenological Oriented Research

-Understanding Amazon biome, landscape and political issues with specialist.
+Understanding Amazon biome, landscape and political issues with specialists.

 MEDIATION CORE TEAM